MerjaR/MerjaR/README.md

 - 👋 Hi, I’m @MerjaR
-- 👀 I’m interested in generative AI and other AI models, bioinformatics including metabolomics and systems biology, and data analytics
+- 👀 I’m learning to code at kood/Sisu coding school and my background is in metabolomics, systems biology and mass spectrometry (PhD).
-- 🌱 I’m currently learning basic programming and python through courses and projects
+- 🌱 I’m currently learning Golang by building programmes that can take in data, be run from the command line and contain all the elements required to collaborate with others.
+Also interested in Python for data analytics, AI and bioinformatics.
-- 💞️ I welcome opportunities and projects that will help me develop my skills - I hope to develop them to a professional level.
+- 💞️ I welcome opportunities and projects that will help me develop my skills - at kood/Sisu I will develop them to a professional level over 24 months.
 - 📫 You can reach me at merja.rossi@gmail.com

 <!---